-- Outreach Letters;

-- Local outreach efforts;
+- Local outreach efforts:

 - Participating in other workforce programs;

-- Information provided by the DCF:
+- Information provided by DCF;

 - By going to his or her local career center to apply for a job;

 - Word of mouth; and,

 - Local outreach or other local marketing efforts.

-A case is built or reopened if the food stamp recipient is coded by DCF as a work registrant or an Unemployment Compensation recipient.
+A case is built or reopened if the food assistance benefits recipient is coded by DCF as a work registrant or a Reemployment Assistance recipient.
 Letters mailed to recipients will include an overview of the E&T program.
 This letter will outline services available to those recipients who choose to volunteer in the SNAP E&T program.

-A food stamp recipient who learns about the SNAP E&T program through other forms of communication, such as those described above, may choose to participate in the E&T program as long as he/she is not engaged in the WT program as a mandatory cash assistance recipient.
-The ability to engage food stamp recipients who opt to volunteer is based on funding availability and is outlined in local operating procedures in each region.
+A food assistance benefits recipient who learns about the SNAP E&T program through other forms of communication, such as those described above, may choose to participate in the E&T program as long as he/she is not engaged in the WT program as a mandatory cash assistance recipient.
+The ability to engage food assistance benefits recipients who opt to volunteer is based on funding availability and is outlined in local operating procedures in each region.